Phillips Exeter Academy: Student life

-Exeter had a gendered dress code until June 2015.
-Boys were required to wear collared shirts and ties or turtlenecks.
-Girls were required to wear non-revealing, appropriate attire.
-Skirts and shorts must reach finger-tip length, and straps may not be less than two fingers wide.
-Jeans were allowed for boys and girls; however, "hoodies," graphic T-shirts, and athletic wear are not permitted.
-The new dress code is gender neutral, and no longer requires ties.
-Dress code is required only in the classroom setting and Assembly.

 The academy has over 100 clubs listed.
-The number of functioning and reputable clubs fluctuates; several of the listed clubs on the website do not hold tables on Club Night.
 The Exonian is the school's weekly newspaper.
 It is the oldest continuously running preparatory school newspaper in the United States, having begun publishing in 1878.
 Recently, The Exonian began online publication.
 The Exonian has been a finalist for a National Pacemaker Award several times, winning in 2007.
 Other long-established clubs include ESSO, which focuses on social service outreach, and the PEAN, which is the academy's yearbook.
 Exeter also has the oldest surviving secondary school society, the Golden Branch (founded in 1818), a society for public speaking, inspired by PEA's Rhetorical Society of 1807–1820.
 Now known as the Daniel Webster Debate Society, these groups served as America's first secondary school organization for oratory.
 The Model UN club has won the "Best Small Delegation" award at HMUN.
 Exeter's Mock Trial Association, founded by attorney and historian Walter Stahr, has since 2011 claimed seventeen individual titles, five all-around state titles, and a top-ten spot at the National High School Mock Trial Championship.

 Close to 80% of students live in the dormitories, with the other 20% commuting from homes within a 30 mi radius.
 Each residence hall has several faculty members and senior student proctors.
 There are check-in hours of 8:00 pm (for first- and second-year students), 9:00pm (for third years), and 10:00 pm (for seniors) during the weekdays and 11:00 pm on Saturday night.

 Religious life on campus is supported by the Religious Services Department, which provides a vintage stone chapel and a full-service ministry for the spiritual needs of students.
 The chapel was originally built in 1895 and has been updated.
 It accommodates worship for "twelve religious traditions including Christian, Muslim, Jewish, Hindu, Quaker, Buddhist, Catholic among others" as well as Secular Humanism.

-Weekly attendance at the religious service of their choice was required of students until 1969, after which religion at Exeter languished until it was revived by a new approach "as concerned with the religious dimension of all of our lives as it is with the particular religious needs of any one of us."
+Weekly attendance at the religious service of their choice was required of students until 1969, after which religion at Exeter stagnated until it was revived by a new approach "as concerned with the religious dimension of all of our lives as it is with the particular religious needs of any one of us."
 A renovation of Phillips Church, completed in 2002, provided spaces for worship and meditation for students of diverse religious persuasions.